The Bayesian Learning Rule: Deep-Learning Algorithms from the Bayesian Learning Rule

 We start with the Laplace's method which is one of the simplest approaches to obtain uncertainty estimates from point estimates; see \cite{mackay1991thesis} for an early application to NN.
 Given a minimizer $\vparam_*$ of ERM in \cref{eq:ERM} (assume that the loss correspond to a negative log probability over outputs $y_i$), in Laplace's method, we employ a Gaussian approximation $\gauss(\vparam|\vparam_*, \vS_*^{-1})$ where $\vS_* = \grad_{\text{\vparam}}^2 \barloss(\vparam_*)$.
 For models with billions of parameters, even forming $\vS_*$ is infeasible and a diagonal approximation is often employed \citep{ritter2018scalable}.
-Still, Hessian computation after training requires a full pass through the data which could be expensive.
-The BLR updates solve this issue since Hessian can be obtained during training, e.g., using \cref{eq:don} with a minibach gradient and Hessian (indicated by $\widehat{\grad}$ below),
+Still, Hessian computation after training requires a full pass through the data which is expensive and challenging.
+The BLR updates solve this issue since Hessian can be obtained during training, for example, using \cref{eq:don} with a minibach gradient and Hessian (denoted by $\widehat{\grad}$),

-where it is clear that $\vs_t$ converges to an unbiased estimate of the diagonal of the Hessian at $\vparam_*$.
+The vectors $\vs_t$ converge to an unbiased estimate of the diagonal of the Hessian at $\vparam_*$.

 Using (diagonal) Hessian is still problematic in deep learning because sometimes it can be negative, and the steps can diverge.
 An additional issue is that its computation is cumbersome in existing software which mainly support first-order derivatives only.
-Due to this, it is tempting to simply use the RMSprop/Adam update \cref{eq:rmsprop_update}, but using $ (\widehat{ \grad}_{\param_j} \barloss(\vparam_t) )^2$ as Hessian approximation results in poor performance as shown by \citet[Thm.~1]{khan2018fast}.
-Instead, they propose to use the following Gauss-Newton approximation which is built from first-order derivatives but is more accurate,
+Due to this, it is tempting to simply use the RMSprop/Adam update \cref{eq:rmsprop_update}, but using $ (\widehat{ \grad}_{\param_j} \barloss(\vparam_t) )^2$ results in poor performance as shown by \citet[Thm.~1]{khan2018fast}.
+Instead, they propose to use the following Gauss-Newton approximation which is built from first-order derivatives but gives better estimate of uncertainty:

-The resulting algorithm is referred to as the online Gauss-Newton (OGN) in \citep[App.~C]{osawa2019practical}.
+This is referred to as the online Gauss-Newton (OGN) in \citet[App.~C]{osawa2019practical}.